jpsm83/health/documentation/n8n/article_translation.md

       "linkDescription": "Rewritten link description",
       "hashtags": ["#Rewritten", "#Hashtags"],
       "callToAction": "Rewritten CTA",
-      "postImage": "some url or the string 'no image'" },
+    },
     "xTwitter": {
       "text": "Rewritten tweet text",
       "hashtags": ["#Rewritten", "#Hashtags"],
-      "postImage": "some url or the string 'no image'" },
+    },
     "pinterest": {
       "title": "Rewritten pin title",
       "description": "Rewritten pin description",
       "hashtags": ["#Rewritten", "#Hashtags"],
       "altText": "Rewritten alt text",
-      "postImage": "some url or the string 'no image'" },
-    "youtube": {
-      "title": "Rewritten video title",
-      "description": "Rewritten video description",
-      "tags": ["translated", "tag1", "tag2"],
-      "postImage": "some url or the string 'no image'" },
+    },
     "threads": {
       "text": "Rewritten thread text",
       "hashtags": ["#Rewritten", "#Hashtags"],
-      "postImage": "some url or the string 'no image'" },
+    },
     "tiktok": {
       "caption": "Rewritten TikTok caption",
       "hashtags": ["#Rewritten", "#Hashtags"],
-      "postImage": "some url or the string 'no image'" }
+    }
   }
 }